A Better Future for Children's Mental Health

 Anxiety disorders and Obsessive Compulsive Disorder (OCD) affect around 6.5% of Australian children.
 If these conditions are left untreated, they can cause long-term problems like poor physical health, self-harm, school difficulties, unemployment, and financial stress.

-To help these children, researchers have developed parent-directed treatments, where again - parents themselves learn strategies to treat their child at home by reducing avoidance and responding to anxiety symptoms in particular ways.
+To help these children, researchers have developed parent-directed treatments for childhood anxiety.
+These involve parents themselves learning strategies to treat their child at home by reducing avoidance and responding to anxiety symptoms in particular ways.
 These treatments have been proven highly effective, especially for younger children or those who can’t engage in therapy themselves - and for some families, these treatments have been found to work more quickly and effectively than child directed CBT.

 Despite this, Medicare won’t fund parent-directed anxiety and OCD treatments, which prevents mental health professionals from delivering the best care for some children with very high anxiety needs.
 As a result, many children continue to miss out on the help they need.

-(For references and details of all the evidence for all of the above - go to "full brief")
+(For references and research evidence for all of the above - go to "full brief")

 What does this look like in real life?

 Tali is an 8-year-old with severe anxiety about cooking smells and vomiting, leading her to avoid leaving home.
-Referred to a psychologist through Better Access, she refused treatment after learning about the gradual exposure process, and stopped attending sessions.
+She was referred to a psychologist through Better Access, but refused treatment after learning about the gradual exposure process in session 1.

-The psychologist offered parent-directed treatment, coaching Tali's dad, Simon, to support Tali at home using proven strategies.
-Simon was interested but couldn’t afford it without Medicare rebates.
+The psychologist offered parent-directed treatment - to coach Tali's dad, Simon, to support Tali at home and explained that this approach has been shown in many studies to be just as effective as working with Tali.
+Simon was interested but couldn’t afford the sessions because they didnt come with Medicare rebates.

-Instead, they pursued medication through a psychiatrist, which wasn't successful in her case.
-Two years later, Tali is still housebound, not attending school, and has developed worsening health problems.
+Instead, Simon pursued medication through a psychiatrist for Tali, which wasn't successful in her case.
+Two years later, Simon called the psychologist to tell them that Tali was still housebound, not attending school, and had developed worsening health problems as a result.
 Simon is now in therapy himself to manage his own distress.

 This is another case where effective parent-led treatment could have improved Tali’s anxiety and family wellbeing—but Medicare’s current rules blocked access.

-Problem 4.
-Children in mental health treatment sessions are frequently witness to psychologically damaging material.
+Problem 3.
+Children in mental health treatment sessions often witness psychologically damaging material.

-Under Better Access, parents often attend their child’s sessions.
-This is of course vital (*remember, parents being in the room IS supported under Better Access - it's just that parents ONLY in the room is NOT supported).
+Under Better Access, parents often attend their child’s sessions (*remember, parents being in the room IS supported under Better Access - it's just that parents ONLY in the room without their child is NOT supported).

-However, because parents/caregivers can't see mental health professionals almost at all during their child's treatment, parents sometimes unexpectedly disclose distressing, traumatic, or emotionally abusive information in front of the child—such as family violence, child abuse, or harsh criticism.
+Having parents present in these sessions is vital, however, because parents/caregivers can't see mental health professionals on their own, almost at all during their child's treatment, parents feel forced to disclose distressing, traumatic, or emotionally abusive information in front of the child—such as family violence, child abuse, or harsh criticism.

 Research shows even brief exposure to this kind of material is potentially highly harmful to children.
-Unfortunately, psychologists cannot always prevent or predict when this will happen, and in cases of safety concerns (like family violence), the information must be addressed immediately, even if it occurs in front of the child.
+Unfortunately, child mental health workers cannot always prevent or predict when this will happen, and in cases of safety concerns (like family violence), the information must be addressed immediately, even if it occurs in front of the child.

 What does this look like in real life?

-While the psychologist tries to limit Jack’s exposure and redirect the conversation, urgent safety assessment is required.
+While the worker tries to limit Jack’s exposure and redirect the conversation, urgent safety assessment is required.
 Meanwhile, Jack shows clear distress, burying his head and eventually banging his head on the floor.

 All of the problems above could be solved if Medicare rules were changed to allow - when agreed upon by caregivers and the child's mental health professional - a child's 10 rebatable annual sessions to be used for parent directed treatment during parent only sessions - instead of only being able to be used for child directed treatment.

-This change would not increase the total number of allowable sessions per calendar year and therefore will have minimal or nil impact on current budgets for the Better Access scheme.
+This change would not increase the total number of allowable sessions per calendar year per child.
+It therefore should have minimal or nil impact on current budgets for the Better Access scheme.

 What now?

-PS - if you would like to read the full brief, which includes more than 30 peer reviewed references supporting the claims in the sections above, click below.
+PS - if you would like to read the full brief, which includes more than 30 peer reviewed references supporting the claims in the sections above, click the FULL BRIEF button below.